 After receiving the feedback, the client compares the observations with their VIA results.
 At this point, the person looks for three things:

 - Strong signature strengths — What strengths match your survey results?

 - Possible blind spots — What did others see that you did not?

 - Potential opportunities — What did you see about yourself that others did not?

-The Satisfaction with Life Scale – This widely used tool helps a person establish a baseline of well-being.
-It also can provide insights into how a person’s well-being changes over time.
-The Likert-type scale is from 1-7 with 1 being ” strongly disagree,” and 7 the opposite extreme.
-Scoring ranges from 7 for “strongly agree” to 1 for “strongly disagree.”
+The Satisfaction With Life Scale — This widely used tool helps a person establish a baseline of wellbeing.
+It can also provide insights into how a person’s wellbeing changes over time.
+The Likert-type scoring ranges from 7 for “strongly agree” to 1 for “strongly disagree.”
 The scale is brief and only includes the following five statements:

 - In most ways, my life is close to ideal.

 - The conditions of my life are excellent.